 What’s missing is:

-- A comprehensive advanced security approach that secures all flows, ingress, egress and east-west.
+- A comprehensive, advanced GCP security approach that secures all flows, ingress, egress, and east-west.

 - Segmentation combined with content inspection to prevent lateral movement of attacks

 - Preventing connections to malicious sites and command-and-control (C2), and stopping exfiltration of sensitive information (DLP).